 I started a side hustle in 2015 and I’m so glad I did.
-It’s not bringing in tons of money and it will never be a passive income stream (because if I don’t work, I don’t get paid), but I have learned so much in launching my business.
-I’ve also gained a ton of confidence: every time I power through a challenge, I am reminded what I am capable of.
+I did end up shutting it down in 2019 because I moved states and I’m not licensed in my new state, but I learned so much in launching my business.
+I also gained a ton of confidence: every time I powered through a challenge, I was reminded what I am capable of.

 Here are some easy steps for you to follow based on my experience starting a side business without a lot of money to invest.
 You’ve got this!

 Create a Business Plan